tweag/opam-nix/README.md

 All examples are checks and packages, so you can do e.g. `nix build github:tweag/opam-nix#opam-ed` to try them out individually, or `nix flake check github:tweag/opam-nix` to build them all.

+## Building packages from opam-repository with Nix

+`opam-nix` provides all packages from `opam-repository` in its `legacyPackages` flake output.
+You can use this to get quickly check out some package, or get a shell with particular version without messing with opam switches.

+For example:

+- `nix build 'github:tweag/opam-nix#utop."2.10.0"'` to build a specific version of utop (available in `./result`),
+- `nix shell github:tweag/opam-nix#camyll.latest` to get a shell with the latest version of [`camyll`](https://alan-j-hu.github.io/camyll/).

 ## Complete documentation